 Increasing global access to health care and the development of robust health care delivery systems, especially in resource-poor areas, requires the development of a global network of physicians, clinicians, teachers, researchers, social workers, public health planners and other allied professionals who can work in a variety of urban, rural, and emergency settings.
 Recent advances in medicine and communication technology create an unprecedented opportunity to build new systems for equitable and excellent health care delivery.

-The Abundance Project for Global Health is seeking partners to provide financial and media resources to expand its ongoing projects, replicate successful models, and disseminate information about its work and the work of its partners.
+The Abundance Project for Global Health is seeking financial and media distribution resources, along with academic partnerships to expand its ongoing projects, replicate successful models, and disseminate information about its work and the work of its partners.

 Academic partnerships are sought to assure robust growth of the Haitian Family Medicine Residency Training Program, a model which can be replicated in Haiti and other under-resourced medical settings.
 This program has formed the basis for a transparent national selection process for residency programs beginning at the new University Hospital at Mirebalais this year.